SciML/ReservoirComputing.jl/docs/src/esn_tutorials/different_drivers.md

 The method to call to use the mutliple activation function ESN is `MRNN(activation_function, leaky_coefficient, scaling_factor)`.
 The arguments can be used as both `args` or `kwargs`. `activation_function` and `scaling_factor` have to be vectors (or tuples) containing the chosen activation functions and respective scaling factors (``f_1,...,f_D`` and ``\lambda_1,...,\lambda_D`` following the nomenclature introduced above).
 The leaky_coefficient represents ``\alpha`` and it is a single value.

 Starting the example, the data used is based on the following function based on the DAFESN paper [^1].
 A full script of the example is available [here](https://github.com/MartinuzziFrancesco/reservoir-computing-examples/blob/main/change_drivers/mrnn/mrnn.jl).
+This example was run on Julia v1.7.2.
 ```julia
 u(t) = sin(t)+sin(0.51*t)+sin(0.22*t)+sin(0.1002*t)+sin(0.05343*t)
 ```